Encharted Cook

 Infographic on the steps and ingredients of the creaming method.

-The Creaming Method Is a key technique for mixing doughs, batters, and frostings.
+The Creaming Method is a key technique for mixing doughs, batters, and frostings.
 This method incorporates air for a lighter texture.

 The key is to beat the fat with sugar until the mixture looks lighter in color and texture. and to let your mixer work for at least 8 minutes during the first step of the creaming method to see a real difference in your baked goods.